 Information About SSA's Hearings and Appeals Operations

-The Office of Hearings Operations (OHO) and the Office of Analytics, Review and Oversight (OARO) are responsible for holding hearings, issuing decisions, and reviewing post-hearing appeals as part of the Social Security Administration's process for determining whether or not a person may receive benefits.
-Headquartered in Falls Church, Virginia, these components make up one of the largest administrative adjudication systems in the world.
+The Office of Hearings Operations (OHO) and the Office of Analytics, Review, and Oversight (OARO) are responsible for holding hearings, issuing decisions, and reviewing post-hearing appeals for claims filed under Titles II and XVI of the Social Security Act, as amended.
+Headquartered in Falls Church, Virginia, and Baltimore, Maryland, these components make up one of the largest administrative adjudication systems in the world.

 OHO directs a nationwide field organization of administrative law judges (ALJ) who conduct impartial "de novo" hearings and make decisions on appealed determinations involving retirement, survivors, disability insurance and supplemental security income benefits.
-Through the Appeals Council, OARO reviews ALJ decisions on appeal by claimants, or on its own motion, and processes cases appealed to federal court.
+Through its Appeals Council in the Office of Appellate Operations, OARO reviews ALJ decisions on appeal by claimants, or on its own motion, and processes cases appealed to federal court.
 The Deputy Commissioners for OHO and OARO are the agency officials responsible for administration of this enormous adjudicative system.

-OHO and OARO have two case processing/adjudication components, also located in Falls Church, Virginia - the Office of the Chief Administrative Law Judge and the Office of Appellate Operations.
+OHO and OARO have two case processing/adjudication components that are headquartered in Falls Church, Virginia - the Office of the Chief Administrative Law Judge and the Office of Appellate Operations.

 Office of the Chief Administrative Law Judge (Office of Hearings Operations):

-The Office of the Chief Administrative Law Judge directs a nationwide field organization consisting of 10 regional offices, 166 hearing offices (including 2 satellite offices), 5 national hearing centers, and 4 national case assistance centers.
-Hearing sites are staffed with ALJs who conduct impartial "de novo" hearings and make decisions on appealed agency determinations.
-Each year, more than 1,500 ALJs render over 636,285 decisions at the hearing level.
+The Office of the Chief Administrative Law Judge (OCALJ) manages and administers a nationwide network of 10 regional offices, 163 hearing offices with 3 satellite hearing offices.
+One central office for the 5 national hearing centers (plus 2 satellite offices), and 5 national case assistance centers.
+OCALJ oversees the hearings process, which includes more than 1,500 ALJs who conduct impartial "de novo" hearings and make decisions on appealed agency determinations.
+Each year, more than 1,500 ALJs render over 650,000 decisions at the hearing level.

-The Chief ALJ is the principal consultant and advisor to the Deputy Commissioner on all matters concerning the ALJ hearing process and all field operations.
+The Chief ALJ is the principal consultant and advisor to OHO’s Deputy Commissioner on all matters concerning the hearing process.

 Operational and Administrative Support: